eugenioamato/firebasecrudelauth/README.md

 Select the web app and press enter.

-Create a file inside your project in the folder web (same folder as index.html) and insert the data in this way:
+Create a file inside your project in the folder web (same folder as index.html) and insert the data adding the `export var ` specification and removing the surplus parentheses:

 ```
 export var firebaseConfig = {